General information to authors

 Form of references in footnotes:

-a) Books: surname(s) and initial(s) of the author(s), book title, publisher, publication place and date, page number(s).
+a) Books: initial(s) and surname(s) of the author(s), book title, publisher, publication place and date, page number(s).

-b) Articles in books: surname(s) and initials of the author(s), title of the article, book title preceded by In:, initials and surname(s) of the editor(s) preceded by Ed(s), publisher, publication place and date, page number(s).
+b) Articles in books: initial(s) and surname(s) of the author(s), title of the article, book title preceded by en dash, initials and surname(s) of the editor(s) preceded by Ed. by, publisher, publication place and date, page number(s).

-c) Articles in journals: surname(s) and initial(s) of the author(s), title of the article, en dash, title of the journal, publication date, volume number (in boldface), issue number, page numbers.
+c) Articles in journals: initial(s) and surname(s) of the author(s), title of the article, en dash, title of the journal, publication date, volume number, issue number, page numbers.

 In the case of quotations give the page number(s) where the quotation occurs, not the whole number of the work cited.